gvwilson/thirdbit/src/fiction/madica/index.md

 "Himself is busy," it said in a creaky, gravelly voice.
 "Busy, busy, busy, *quite* busy thank you, no time for details like this."

-"But---"
+"But—"

 "I said, Himself is *busy*, thank you."
-The deskbot's arms hadn't stopped---hadn't even slowed---as it spoke. *Ding!* mutter scribble, over and over.
+The deskbot's arms hadn't stopped—hadn't even slowed—as it spoke. *Ding!* mutter scribble, over and over.
 "Put her in the fitting room with the others."

 "Yes, Mr. Secretary."
 Whiskers tugged at Madica's arm.
 "Come